-NOTE—In a multiple BSSID set, an AP corresponding to the nontransmitted BSSID responds to a (Re)Association Request frame by transmitting a (Re)Association Response frame that does not include the Multiple BSSID element.
+NOTE 1—In a multiple BSSID set, an AP corresponding to the nontransmitted BSSID responds to a (Re)Association Request frame by transmitting a (Re)Association Response frame that does not include the Multiple BSSID element.

-A non-AP STA (non-AP STA 1) affiliated with a non-AP MLD shall follow the procedures (if any) that are applicable to a field carried (directly or within an element) in a Beacon frame or a Probe Response frame received on another link, from an AP (AP 3), as if it had received that field in the corresponding frame transmitted by a reported AP (AP 1) that is operating on the same link as the non-AP STA (non-AP STA 1), if all of the following conditions are satisfied:
+A non-AP STA (non-AP STA 1) affiliated with a non-AP MLD shall follow the procedures (if any) that are associated with a field that is carried (directly or within an element) in a Management frame received on another link, and transmitted by an AP (AP 3), as if it had received that field in the same Management frame transmitted by a reported AP (AP 1) that is operating on the same link as the non-AP STA (non-AP STA 1), if all of the following conditions are satisfied:

 The transmitting AP (AP 3) is the transmitted BSSID in the same multiple BSSID set as an AP (AP 2) that corresponds to a nontransmitted BSSID and the AP (AP 2) is affiliated with the same AP MLD as the reported AP (AP 1).

-The corresponding frame is received by another non-AP STA (non-AP STA 2) affiliated with the same non-AP MLD as the non-AP STA (non-AP STA 1).
+The frame is received by another non-AP STA (non-AP STA 2) affiliated with the same non-AP MLD as the non-AP STA (non-AP STA 1) and is operating on the same link as AP 2.

 The field is carried within the STA Info field or STA Profile field of a Per-STA Profile subelement of a Multi-Link element, corresponding to the reported AP (AP 1).

+NOTE 2—As an example, take Figure 35-6 as a reference:

+AP T in the figure is the same as AP 3 in the above text,

+AP n in the figure is the same as AP 2 above text,

+AP 2 in the figure is the same as AP 1 above text,

+non-AP STA 2 in the figure is same as non-AP STA 1 above text and

+non-AP STA 1 in the figure is same as non-AP STA 1 in the above text.

-An AP (AP 1) affiliated with an AP MLD shall follow the procedures (if any) that are applicable to a field carried (directly or within an element) in a (Re)Association Request frame received on another link, from a non-AP STA (non-AP STA 2), as if it (AP 1) had received that field in the corresponding frame transmitted by a reported non-AP STA (non-AP STA 1) operating on the same link as the AP (AP 1), if all of the following conditions are satisfied:
+An AP (AP 1) affiliated with an AP MLD shall follow the procedures (if any) that are associated with a field carried (directly or within an element) in a Management frame received on another link, from a non-AP STA (non-AP STA 2), as if it (AP 1) had received that field in the same Management frame transmitted by a reported non-AP STA (non-AP STA 1) operating on the same link as the AP (AP 1), if all of the following conditions are satisfied:

 The transmitting non-AP STA (non-AP STA 2) is affiliated with the same non-AP MLD as the reported non-AP STA (non-AP STA 1).

-The corresponding frame is received by another AP (AP 2) affiliated with the same AP MLD as the AP (AP 1).
+The frame is received by another AP (AP 2) affiliated with the same AP MLD as the AP (AP 1) and is operating on the same link as non-AP STA 2.

 The field is carried within the STA Info field or STA Profile field of a Per-STA Profile subelement of a Multi-Link element, corresponding to the reported non-AP STA (non-AP STA 1).